 The Lexington United Soccer Club is a private, non-profit youth sports organization based in Lexington, Massachusetts, delivering more than 25 unique soccer programs during the year that generate over 4,000 unique registrations from more than 1,900 Lexington children of all abilities from Pre-K to 12th grade.
 LUSC is primarily a volunteer-led organization with more than 200 Lexington parent volunteers serving in leadership and coaching roles.
 LUSC also employs a highly-qualified professional coaching staff that oversees the soccer development program, including managing the soccer curriculum and training volunteer coaches as well as coaching LUSC players directly in skills development clinics and player development academy programs.

-LUSC also employs a full-time Director of Coaching, Brendan Donahue.
+LUSC employs a full-time Director of Coaching, Brendan Donahue.
 Brendan began work with LUSC during the spring of 2006.
-He has implemented a variety of drills, lesson plans, and manages the external professional coaching as to provide the most favorable playing and practice environment for all age groups.
+He has implemented a variety of exercises and lesson plans, and manages the external professional coaching in order to provide the most favorable playing and practice environment for all age groups.

 To develop lifelong soccer players among Lexington youth